vtwireless/crts/README.md

 where you pick a better prefix than */usr/local/my_CRTS*.

+Running *./configure* will generate the file *config.make*, you can edit this file, uncomment some make build options.

 ## "make download" for code re-usability

 Not unique to CRTS, we introduce the idea of downloading all the files